Bus Air Conditioning Systems

 Why Bus AC Needs a Different Approach

-Bus AC systems work in a tougher environment than many buyers initially assume.
+Bus AC systems work in a tougher environment than many operators initially assume.
 They run through Kerala heat, monsoon humidity, traffic idling, uneven roads, long intercity routes, and repeated passenger-door cycles.
 That combination puts pressure on condensers, electrical connections, refrigerant stability, and overall system cleanliness.

 A bus that cools properly on a short inspection run may still struggle badly under real operating conditions if the system is undersized, neglected, or poorly matched to the vehicle's actual use pattern.
 That is where proper selection and maintenance make the difference.